Whether you build or buy, IoT security is a must for us all

 For many businesses looking for a competitive advantage in fast-growth markets, it can be an issue not knowing who to turn to build secure-by-design IoT products.
 “Kigen is about the democratisation of trust in IoT, creating a marketplace where more flexibility and choice enables many options to integrate trust from the very origin of the device,” says Korstanje.
 Broad groups of partners bring choice, a shared vision of interoperable solutions and streamlined supply chains that can make all the difference when getting to market quickly.
 Deep partnerships simplify digital transformation and ensure customers get the best expertise, skills and results possible for their investment – something more important than ever in these turbulent times.

-To find out more about Kigen and how your organisation can win with IoT security and trusted services, visit: https://kigen.com
+To find out more about Kigen and how your organisation can win with IoT security and trusted services, visit: kigen.com.

 Originally published on Business Reporter